merenlab/anvio/anvio/docs/artifacts/interactive.md

   - __Order by__: similar to how you can reorder the items in the previous section, you can re-order the layers based on multiple features.
 The default order is alphabetical and it is often worth changing to something more meaningful.
   - __Layer Groups__: just like for __Item Data Group__, some layer additional data come as group that you can choose to select/unselect to keep them or remove them from the interface.
   - __Display__: once again, very similar to the equivalent section in the item subsection.
 You can manually reorganises the layer additional information, as well as modify the set of aesthetics features such as color, height, etc.
   - __Edit attribute for multiple layers__: if you select multiple layers using the check boxes, you can change values for multiple layers at once.
+The search box has the same features explained above.

 - #### Legends subsection